calmm-js/partial.lenses/README.md

 // {x: -3}
 ```

+Note that the key extraction function is not indexed.

 ##### <a id="L-or"></a> [≡](#contents) [▶](https://calmm-js.github.io/partial.lenses/#L-or) [`L.or(traversal, maybeData) ~> boolean`](#L-or "L.or: PTraversal s Boolean -> Boolean")

 `L.or` determines whether any of the elements focused on by the given traversal